 MCT, or medium-chain triglyceride, is usually derived from coconut oil and includes fatty acids that can have beneficial effects on your gut health.
 What?!
 Fat and acid are good your gut?
 In a word, yes!
-Let me explain the many benefits of MCT oil that have led me to create my own version of it for the first time.
+Let me explain the many benefits of MCT oil that have led me to recommend it to so many of my patients.

 MCTs are a hot topic in the health and wellness industry.
 That’s due to the positive ways they can assist in weight management, boosting energy, regulating digestion, improving gut health, and more.
 You might be thinking, “Those sound similar to what I’ve heard about coconut oil.”
 You wouldn’t be wrong — they do share some qualities.